Candace Wheeler: New York Exchange for Women's Work

 In 1878 Wheeler helped launch the New York Exchange for Women's Work, where women could sell any product that they could manufacture at home, including baked goods and household linens.
 To serve a broader range of women, no artistic ability was required.
-The Exchange opened in March 1878 with a consignment sale of thirty items at the home of Exchange co-founder Mary Atwater (Mrs. William) Choate.
-In April, the Exchange moved to a rented facility and by May it was successful enough to employ two part-time sales women.
-In its first year, it paid out nearly $14,000 in commissions.
-By 1891, there were at least 72 Exchanges across the United States.
+The Exchange opened in March 1878 with a consignment sale of thirty items at the home of Exchange co-founder Mary Atwater Choate.
+In April, the Exchange moved to a rented facility and had achieved success within a few months.
+In its first year, it paid out nearly $14,000 in commissions, and by 1891, there were at least 72 Exchanges across the United States.
 The New York Exchange continued to operate until 2003.

 Tiffany & Wheeler

 In 1879, Candace Wheeler and Louis Comfort Tiffany co-founded the interior-decorating firm of Tiffany & Wheeler, with Wheeler responsible for textiles.
-Soon they were joined by William Pringle Mitchell and Lockwood de Forest to became Louis Comfort Tiffany, Associated Artists, The firm decorated a number of significant late-19th-century houses and public buildings, including the Veterans’ Room of the Seventh Regiment Armory, the Madison Square Theatre, the Union League Club, the George Kemp house, the drawing room of the Cornelius Vanderbilt II house, and rooms of the White House in Washington, D.C..
-Following the 20th President of United States, James Garfield's assassination, Chester Arthur, the following president, requested a redesign of the establishment before moving in.
-In 1882, the firm was contracted to work on several rooms, including the Blue Room, Red Room, East Room, State Dining Room, and Entrance Hall.
-Their work included replacing furnishings, applying decorative paint patterns, and installing wallpaper with intricate designs.
-Importantly, they incorporated one of Wheeler's award-winning work, known as "Honeybee", into this renovation effort.
-It also designed the main spaces of the extant Mark Twain House in West Hartford, Connecticut.
+Soon they were joined by William Pringle Mitchell and Lockwood de Forest to became Louis Comfort Tiffany, Associated Artists.

+The firm decorated a number of significant late-19th-century houses and public buildings, including the Veterans’ Room of the Seventh Regiment Armory, the Madison Square Theatre, the Union League Club, the George Kemp house, the drawing room of the Cornelius Vanderbilt II house, and rooms of the White House in Washington, D.C.
+In 1882, the firm was contracted to renovate on several rooms in the White House, including the Blue Room, Red Room, East Room, State Dining Room, and Entrance Hall.
+One of Wheeler's award-winning work, known as "Honeybee", was incorporated into this project.
+The firm also designed the main spaces of the extant Mark Twain House in West Hartford, Connecticut.